erizov/Professor/semester_4/lecture_14_security_patterns/jwt/README.md

 ### Short Description

 A compact, URL-safe token format for securely transmitting information between parties as a JSON object.
+Solves problems like stateless authentication, API security, and cross-domain authentication.
+Example: Authenticating API requests without server-side session storage, enabling scalable microservices.
+Works by encoding user claims in a signed token that can be verified without database lookups.

 **Key Characteristics:**
 - **Time Complexity**: Varies